Home > MLB

 Now?
 It would be a steal.

-The three-time MVP is leading the NL in home runs (29) while batting north of .290 with a 1.033 OPS.
+The three-time MVP is leading the NL in home runs (32) while batting .273 with a .978 OPS.
 That's nothing new — check out Ohtani's resume over the past four seasons:

 • .984 OPS